jaytmiller/htc-utils/aws-annex-setup/README.md

 3. Storage: 20G SSD GP2 100 IOPS
 4. Network Security Group   (ssh-only for now)
 5. Public / Private Key identity name (condor-annex)
-6. Master node login:  ec2-user with full sudo
+6. Master node login:  centos with full sudo

-Other yum based distributions such as centos and amazon2 may be adaptable but have not been demonstrated as working.
+Other yum based distributions such as amazon2 may be adaptable but have not been demonstrated as working.
 Same for Debian and Ubuntu.

 ### Ssh to master node, clone these utils,  run setup script